Program Faculty Members

-Andrew Corbett is an associate professor of entrepreneurship and the faculty director of the John E. and Alice L. Butler Venture Accelerator at Babson College.
+Andrew Corbett is an associate professor of entrepreneurship and the faculty director of the John E. and Alice L. Butler Launch Pad at Babson College.
 Corbett also is the general editor for the Journal of Management Studies.
 He is a primary instructor for Babson’s Symposium for Entrepreneurship Educators (SEE) program, delivering it in North America, South America, and Europe.
 Prior to working in academia, he spent more than a decade in marketing and strategic management positions within the media and publishing industry.
 Corbett also uses his extensive corporate experience to consult and work with corporations on their innovation and entrepreneurship endeavors.
 He earned his BA from Suffolk University, his MBA from Bentley University, and his PhD from the University of Colorado, Boulder.

 Adjunct Lecturer, Entrepreneurship and Marketing

 Tim Marken is an adjunct lecturer of entrepreneurship and marketing at Babson College, and the president and chief operating officer of Breakaway Innovation Group, a hybrid strategic consultancy, creative agency and venture capital firm.
 His expertise spans across investment banking, sales management, and brand building.
 Marken was a founder and chief operating officer at Altus Marketing and Management, and consults with senior management at many global companies.
 His expertise is in value-based selling, sales management, and strategy.
 He also serves on the Babson College Board of Overseers.
 Marken earned his BS in finance and economics from Babson College and his MBA from the Harvard Business School.

 Professor of Entrepreneurship